 Aging is a burden or an opportunity for growth, renewal, and learning.

 You are the only person who can make you happy.
-You are the only one who can make your life what you want it to be.
+You are the only one who can make your life what you want.

 You don’t have to wait for others to validate your choices about life; you can make mindset shifts and accomplish your goals on your terms, not theirs.